ciao-chung/ciao-ssr/README.md

 > A server side render service based on puppeteer

-This is a puppeteer(chrome headless) side render service.
+This is a puppeteer(chrome headless) server side render service.

 ## Feature